-I am registered with the British Association of Counselling and Psychotherapy (BACP) and abide by their ethics working with adults, couples and young people.
+I am registered with the British Association of Counselling and Psychotherapy (BACP) and abide by their ethics working with adults, couples, young people and children.

 I am fundamentally humanistic in my approach to counselling which, means I believe that people have an instinctive drive to want to make themselves better.
 I also believe that each of us has the resources within ourselves to do this provided the conditions are right.
 For me, the relationship between the counsellor and the client is where those conditions are created.